raisimTech/raisimLib/docs/sections/RaisimUnreal.rst

 =====================

 RaisimUnreal is a visualization client, just like RaisimUnity.
-The simulation process should launch a RaisimServer in order to communicate with RaisimUnreal.
+The simulation process should launch (``raisim::RaisimServer::launchServer``) a RaisimServer in order to communicate with RaisimUnreal.
 Once the server is running, RaisimUnreal can connect to it and obtain visualization information.

 You can get raisimUnreal in the `release tab <https://github.com/raisimTech/raisimLib/releases>`_.